joc044/cse15l-lab-reports/LabReport4.md

 ![Image](OpenTerminal.jpg)

-2) Type in the following text in the terminal and press enter.
+2) Type in the following text in the terminal and press Enter.

 `$ ssh cs15lwi23ani@ieng6.ucsd.edu`